EquinoxeSystems/yii-ftpassetmanager/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/rgglez/yii-ftpassetmanager)

-EFtpAssetManager extends CAssetManager for [Yii](https://yiiframework.com) 1.1, to allow the use of PHP's wrappers ftp:// o http:// to store the assets.
-This is useful in a webfarm scenario where the webserver is the frontend to a number of PHP FastCGI servers which in other way would need to store the assets in a central server shared with NFS or some other shared filesystem, or in every server.
+EFtpAssetManager extends CAssetManager for [Yii](https://yiiframework.com) 1.1, to allow the use of PHP's wrappers ftp:// or http:// to store the assets.
+This is useful in a webfarm scenario where the webserver is the frontend to a number of PHP FastCGI servers which in other way would need to store the assets in a central storage shared by NFS or some other shared filesystem, or in every server.

 ## Installation